lefodor/mosze/README.md

 necessary.
 This is affected by the nature of the development project, team composition and internal practices within the development team.

+## Video game development as software development
+...
-## Version control in game development
+### Version control in game development
 Game development is a special branch of software development.
 Teams working on such projects include not only traditional software developers but also relies heavily on multiple teams of graphical artists, animators responsible for the visual effects of the final product so as designers organising game levels and taking care of the possible interactions between the game and the players.
 Furthermore, there might be creative people who are writing the story.
 All in all, the complete game development process can be described with terms from software development and other branches like, for example, filmmaking.